rinikerlab/PyGromosTools/INSTALL.md

 **IMPORTANT:**
 If you decide to do a merge/pull request, please make sure to follow the coding style guidelines in styleguide.md and make sure, that your code is well documented and passes pre-commit and the tests.

-If you find a bug or have an feature request, please raise an Issue.